Supinator: anatomy, function, and common issues

 • Performing sports actions like throwing or swinging a bat

-Zobacz: Bóle kolan podczas biegania
+Zobacz: Bóle kolan przy kucaniu

 When the supinator contracts, it causes the radius to rotate around the ulna, resulting in supination of the forearm.
 This action allows us to perform precise tasks and manipulate objects effectively.